 It’s a miracle we made it through over two weeks in Bologna in these conditions.
 As you can see from our photo, we weren’t happy at all.

 Now that we have your sympathy, we can admit the truth.
 We love everything about eating gelato in Bologna.
 We love the difficult decisions, the long lines and even the occasional surly service.
 Most of all, we love the taste and texture of creamy, dreamy Bologna gelato.

-Though we’ve eaten great Italian gelato in cities all over Italy including Rome, Florence, Naples and Matera, we’ve never eaten better gelato than in Bologna.
-In fact, we rank eating gelato in Bologna as one of the top food experiences in Emilia Romagna.
+Though we’ve eaten great Italian gelato in cities all over Italy including Rome, Florence, Naples, Matera, Trento and Verona, we’ve never eaten better gelato than in Bologna.
+In fact, we rank eating gelato in Bologna as one of the top things to do in Emilia Romagna.

 If you’re wondering what to do in Bologna – the answer is always to eat gelato.
-Seriously, eating gelato is one of best things to do in Bologna.
+Seriously, eating gelato is one of the best food experiences in Bologna.

 The Best Gelato in Bologna

 Could we find the best gelatos in Bologna in just over two weeks during our recent visit?
 We answered this challenge with a rallying cry as we traversed the city and sampled top Bologna gelaterias before narrowing them down to a manageable list.